-2.3.1 Federal Permit and Reporting
+3.3.1 Federal Permitting and Reporting

 Management in the existing PMNM permits fishing for sustenance under a Native Hawaiian Practices Permit as well as for recreational fishing in the Midway Atoll Special Management Area.
 Twenty-three Native Hawaiian Permits were issued by PMNM from 2010-2020 with nineteen requesting to fish within the monument.
-This permit is not specifically for fishing but rather fishing is an activity permitted incidental to the Native Hawaiian Practice.
-Fishing in the PMNM is allowed but catch must be used or consumed within the PMNM.
+Fishing is an activity permitted incidental to the Native Hawaiian Practice but catch must be used or consumed within the PMNM.

-Establishing federal permits would require an application and follow federal requirements as required by MSA and other applicable laws.
+Establishing federal permits for the MEA would be specifically for fishing and would require an application and federal requirements as required by MSA and other applicable laws.
 This includes paying for application fees, potentially vessel and gear identification and marking, and vessel monitoring systems that are standard in developing federal permits.